 A recent trend which is worrying the Indian dairy industry is the increasing penetration of dairy analogues in both off-the-shelf as well as B2B products.
 These analogues (essentially vegetable fats instead of milk fats) are cost-effective due to automated manufacturing and use of inferior non-milk ingredients.
 When portrayed as dairy products makes them difficult to spot by consumers especially in food preparations such as cheese.

 *Brands seen above showcase the industry construct, only Vastu Ghee brand is a customer of Peri CRM*

 *result of informal interviews, field observations and non-statistical surveys*

 How Peri CRM Creates Value?

-Knowing a retailer well is often underestimated but is highly valuable in edible oil sales where direct employees are limited, distributor chain is super stockist, then distributor then wholesalers and then retailer.
+Knowing a retailer well is often underestimated but is highly valuable in Ghee sales where direct employees are limited, distributor chain is super stockist, then distributor then wholesalers and then retailer.

-Every edible oil manufacturer aims to fully capture at least Secondary demand through its field force.
+Every Ghee manufacturer aims to fully capture at least Secondary demand through its field force.
 Peri CRM ensures this by 30 seconds order taking, offline capability and closed-loop tracking with super stockists and distributors.